 Step #9: Best Possible 5-Card Hand

-At showdown, the dealer must produce a five card poker hand of at least one pair or better in order to qualify and “open” their hand.
-Simply put, unless the dealer makes one pair or better, they won’t be able to show down their hand.
+At showdown, the dealer must produce a five-card poker hand of at least one pair or better to qualify and “open” their hand.
+Unless the dealer makes one pair or better, they won’t show down their hand.

 Step #10: Get Paid

-With all the cards in play now turned face up, and the final five card poker hands for all players and the dealer evident, the Ante bet, Odds bet, and Play bets will be paid out according to various pay schemes.
-Payouts are dependent on whether or not the dealer was able to open their hand, and then which hand (player or dealer) outranks the other.
+With all the cards in play now turned face up and the final five-card poker hands for all players and the dealer evident, the Ante bet, Odds bet and Play bets will be paid out according to various payment schemes.
+Payouts are dependent on whether or not the dealer was able to open their hand and then which hand (player or dealer) outranks the other.

 Ante Bet Payout